How to Apply

 After the deadline, application files are reviewed to determine eligibility based upon receipt of all application materials and completion of prerequisite coursework with a "C" or better.

-Once eligibility is determined, each student's academic background will be reviewed on an individual basis for admission.
+Once eligibility is determined, each student's application will be reviewed on an individual basis for admission.
 All completed applications will be evaluated by the Admissions Committee in the Department of Occupational and Recreational Therapies.
 Qualified applicants are invited for individual interviews.
-The interview process is a critical one; through the interview process, we gain an understanding of the candidate, his/her academic preparation and insight into his/her potential as a future OT.
+The interview process is a critical one; through the interview process, we gain an understanding of the candidate, their academic preparation and insight into their potential as a future OT.
 Serious applicants must be willing to travel to campus in mid February for interviews.
 Finalists are judged on the basis of the interviews in conjunction with the rest of the application.
-Interviews for fall 2018 start will be on February 9, 2018.

 The Department of Occupational and Recreational Therapies at the University of Utah is committed to policies of equal opportunity and nondiscrimination on the basis of race, national origin, sex, age, or status as an individual with a disability in all of its programs and activities, including but not limited to, student admissions and student financial assistance.
 Reasonable prior notice is needed to arrange accommodations.